Eliembavkabangu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints 10 times the alphabet, in lowercase, followed by a new line
+function that computes the absolute value of an integer.